-Color pencil drawing techniques are varied as every artist has their own style and method of drawing and shading.
+The use of color pencils and their drawing techniques are as varied as there are artists.
+They take on the individual users style and method of drawing and shading.

 Additionally, drawings can be done on a variety of paper types and colors.
 This fact makes it a very easy and inexpensive technique to master.